 Some more questions, and you’ll find out most of them do not know.
 They want to try it out.
-A motivational speaker on stage looks cool.
+Motivational speakers on stage look cool.
 They have great messages which the wannabes wish to spread to the world.

 Multi-level marketing created the most number of wannabes.
 They want to free people from the slavery called work.
 They wish to help people who are broke like them to find financial freedom.

 Second to MLMs are religious groups.
 They followed a path paved for them by prosperity preachers.
-They want to spread the gospel, and they wish to be as wealthy as their preachers.
+They want to spread the gospel and wish to be as wealthy as their preachers.

-Though unsaid, the money is a natural magnet for motivational speaker wannabes.
+Though unsaid, money is a natural magnet for motivational speaker wannabes.

 Don’t worry.
 You are not bad for wanting the money.

-Motivational speakers who don’t want the money called themselves activists and those who desire all the money are politicians who called themselves public servants.
+Motivational speakers who don’t want the money call themselves activists, and those who desire all the money are politicians who call themselves public servants.
 I meant no offense to honest public servants and good politicians.

-Those who want to help people and earn for doing so are called professionals.
+Those who want to help people and earn from doing so are called professionals.

 Know thy self and to thy self be true.

 I entered a Catholic seminary after high school.
 My passion was to spread and teach God’s word and save souls.
 I knew that to be true.
-Later, I found out that many seminarians join the congregation so they can get a college education.
+Later, I found out that many seminarians joined the congregation so they could get a college education.
 I went out after two years.

 I took Political Science.
-I became a student leader, an activist.
-My passion was to fight for what’s right, to teach the greatest good, and to serve the poorest of the poor.
+I became a student leader and an activist.
+My passion was to fight for what’s right, teach the greatest good, and serve the poorest of the poor.
 The latter I got from my last year in the seminary.
 The life of Bishop Julio Labayen inspired me to serve the poorest of the poor.

 Three months before I graduated from college, I applied for a high school teaching position.
 Three months after, a college teaching position.
 I want to educate people.